joelparkerhenderson/demo-swift-charts/README.md

   override func viewDidLoad() {
     super.viewDidLoad()
-    demoBarChartView.noDataText = "The chart has no data."
+    demoBarChartView.noDataText = "This is the chart ready for data."
   }

   override func didReceiveMemoryWarning() {